ringcentral/engage-voice-api-docs/docs/authentication/index.md

 # Authentication

-The RingCentral Engage Voice API is offered for Engage Voice with RingCentral login, Engage Voice without RingCentral login, or legacy systems.
+The RingCentral RingCX API is offered for RingCX with RingCentral login, RingCX without RingCentral login, or legacy systems.

 ## Current API

-The current Engage Voice system makes the API accessible at:
+The current RingCX system makes the API accessible at:

 * `https://engage.ringcentral.com/voice/api/`